waysact/webpack-subresource-integrity/README.md

 If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.

+Pull requests are welcome.
+Please run `npm test` and `npm run lint` on your branch before submitting it.

 You are also welcome to correct any spelling mistakes or any language issues.

 ## License